Sight Unseen (TV series)

 Sight Unseen is a crime drama television series created by Karen Troubetzkoy and Nikolijne Troubetzkoy and co-produced by CTV in Canada and the CW in the United States.
 It premiered in Canada on January 21, 2024, and in the U.S. on April 3, 2024.
+The second season premiered on January 20, 2025.
+In February 2026, the series was confirmed to have been canceled after two seasons.

 Premise

 Tess Avery is a former homicide detective in Vancouver, Canada, who, in the middle of a case, suddenly starts losing her vision.
 Within days, she is forced to leave her job after being diagnosed as clinically blind, due to the fast-onset genetic condition Leber's hereditary optic neuropathy (LOHN).
 Through the help of her visual guide Sunny, who works for a visual assistance app, she continues to help the police department solve crimes.

 Tess tries to remain as independent as possible, while trying to navigate the world with her severe scotoma-type low vision as a consultant.